Roots and Radishes

 Inspired by my habit of turning extra pizza toppings into a side salad (these Greek pita pizzas, specifically), this one is simple, satisfying, and comes together using minimal dishes.
 Plus, Brussels sprouts are a hardy bunch, so the leftovers stay crisp for days - even in the dressing.

 And trust, it's one that you'll pull from the fridge and eat directly from the leftovers bowl.
-This salad is perfect for pizza night, meal prep, or a simple and nourishing side!
+This salad is perfect for pizza night, meal prep, or a simple and nourishing side (we love it with chicken rosemary soup with white beans)!

 Jump to: